denislins/scrollmenu/README.md

 # scrollmenu.js
-A pure javascript menu for single page applications with animated scroll
+A pure javascript menu for single page applications with animated scroll and a really small footprint (1kb gzipped)

 ## Getting started